VMM-Server/VMM-Server/README.md

-s## 🚑 Virtual Medical Mission Server
+## 🚑 Virtual Medical Mission Server

 A server running on digital duct tape and miracles
 > Made by [@DevomB](https://github.com/DevomB)